Lexi Missimo: Club career

-USL Super League club Dallas Trinity FC announced on January 29, 2025, that they had signed Missimo on a two-and-a-half year contract.
-She made her Dallas Trinity debut on February 15, 2025, and scored her first professional goal just four minutes into the match against the Tampa Bay Sun.
-On March 9, she assisted Chioma Ubogagu's early opener and later scored the fifth goal in a 6–0 victory over league leaders Brooklyn FC.
+USL Super League club Dallas Trinity FC announced on January 29, 2025, that they had signed Missimo to her first professional contract on a two-and-a-half year deal, surprising some observers for passing on offers in the National Women's Soccer League (NWSL) or overseas.
+She made her professional debut on February 15, starting and scoring her first goal just four minutes into a 1–1 draw with the Tampa Bay Sun.
+Two games later, she assisted Chioma Ubogagu's early opener and scored the fifth goal in a 6–0 victory over then league leaders Brooklyn FC.
+After scoring twice in five games, she underwent surgery for a ligament injury to her foot and was expected to return by the following season.